Singapore Laksa Story

 But as far as my Singaporean palate is concerned, I can condense the differences between Singapore and Melbourne’s Laksas into a few core ingredients.
 I’m not even nit-picking about the type of noodles here.
 Core components that are not commonly found in a bowl of Melbourne laksa include: level of spiciness, seafood-based gravy, laksa leaves, see hum (blood cockles) and ground hae bee (dried shrimp).

 To be honest, Laksa King should read this post, their laksas really taste like egg noodles in chicken curry.
 I’ll now let Singlishboo speak eloquently here: Like that how to be King??~!?
 Not to say it’s bad.
-It just doesn’t taste like laksa to me, but a humongous population of Australians love it all the same, so it’s been tweaked to suit the Australian palate.
-Nothing wrong with that, I suppose.
-But definitely not to my liking.
+It just doesn’t taste like laksa to me, but a humongous population of Australians love it all the same, so it has been tweaked to suit the Australian palate.

 On a final note, I recently found out that laksa leaves is the same thing as Vietnamese mint!
 I am toying with the idea of making homemade laksa, Sungei Road Trishaw version.
 Can anyone point me in the direction of a good recipe?